4/29/2025

 Operator

 Thank you.
 If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
 You may press star 2 if you would like to remove your question from the queue.
-For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
+And for participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
 Please ask one question and one follow-up question.
 One moment while we pull for questions.
-Our first question is from Krish Sankar with TD Cowan.
+Our first question is from Krish Sankar with TD Cowen.
 Please proceed.

 speaker